Israel0545488592/Graphs-python/README.md

 isConnected - returns whether a graph is strongly connected, using DFS and transpose as mentioned above.
 Used for finding the graph's center that would exist only when it is connected.

+## Motivation
+The purpose of the assignment is to make a comparison between programming languages unto a similar projects In this assignment we implemented a much more efficient structure compared to previous one.
+More detail can be found in our wiki.